rhezab/smile/docs/contributing.md

 them to the github repo.

 ## What happens next?

-Currently the docs are live at [http://smile.gureckislab.org](http://smile.gureckislab.org).
-When you commit changes to the `docs/` folder in the to `main` github branch, a Github Actions script runs which automatically builds the static website using vitepress and the rsyncs the files to the server.  **Thus, simply pushing your changes to the master branch will update the website, there's nothing else to think about.**  This is a core design principle of 🫠 Smile: don't sweat the dumb stuff.
+Currently, the docs are live at [http://smile.gureckislab.org](http://smile.gureckislab.org).
+When you commit changes to the `docs/` folder in the `main` github branch, a Github Actions script runs which automatically builds the static website using vitepress and the rsyncs the files to the server.  **Thus, simply pushing your changes to the master branch will update the website, there's nothing else to think about.**  This is a core design principle of 🫠 Smile: don't sweat the dumb stuff.

 For complete documentation, the script which runs the action is located at `.github/workflows/docs-deploy.yml`.
 This pulls several "secrets" which are configured in the repository settings (these are environment variables hidden from the public github repo since they contain sensitive information).
 This is the [rsync package](https://github.com/Burnett01/rsync-deployments) used.
 I also found [this guide](https://zellwk.com/blog/github-actions-deploy/) helpful.